dalloriam/engel/docs/code_overview/engel.libraries.rst

-PopeUI-Supported Libraries
+Engel-Supported Libraries
 ==========================

-To use PopeUI supported libraries, simply import them and use them in your views.
+To use Engel supported libraries, simply import them and use them in your views.

 .. code-block:: python

-  from popeui.libraries import bootstrap4
+  from engel.libraries import bootstrap4

   class MainView(View):
     title = "MyView"